Train Track 101

 O Scale

-O Gauge Track is basically produced and readily available by three manufacturers - Lionel, Atlas & Gargraves.
-MTH also makes 3 rail O Gauge Track but it isn't readily available.
+3-Rail O Gauge Track is consistently produced by and readily available from three manufacturers - Lionel, Atlas & Gargraves.
+MTH also makes a line of 3-Rail O Gauge Track (RealTrax), but it hasn’t been readily available from the manufacturer for several years now.

 Check Out Our Lionel FasTrack Guide Below: